-ASPO is an informal network working with a very small budget, yet its voice is being heard, thanks in part to the Uppsala website.
+ASPO is an informal network working with a small budget, yet its voice is being heard, thanks in part to the Uppsala website.
 Perhaps its informal structure is its strength.
-It means that it can tell the truth freed of all the political, legalistic and commercial constraints that most organisations face.
+It means that it can tell the truth freed of all the political, legalistic and commercial constraints that most organizations face.
 By all means, the subject of depletion is a sensitive one, being perhaps the most important single issue facing the modern world”.

 ASPO is a network of scientists, affiliated with institutions and universities, having an interest in determining the date and impact of the peak and decline of the world’s production of oil and gas, due to resource constraints.

 ASPO’s mission is to:

 - Define and evaluate the world’s endowment of oil and gas;

 - Model depletion, taking due account of demand, economics, technology and politics;